doaaabulatifa/petQuest/README.md

 ## Features

-- View a list of posts
-- View a single post
-- Create a post
-- Comment on posts
-- View a user’s profile
 - Create a profile
+- View a list of profiles
+- View and edit your profile
+- View other user's profiles
+- View a list of pet posts
+- View a single pet post
+- Search by breed/location on homepage
+- Create a new pet post
+- Edit your pet posts
+- Comment on pet posts
+- Submit an enquiry form
-- User authentication
+- Mobile responsive
+- Navigate with keyboard

 ---